 - I don’t think there are objective standards for judging popular music.
-If you go down that road, you end up solely basing admiration on an arbitrary criteria like professional slickness (Celine Dion) or instrumental virtuosity (Dream Theater).
+If you go down that road, you end up solely basing admiration on arbitrary criteria like professional slickness (Celine Dion) or instrumental virtuosity (Dream Theater).

 - I enjoy other music like jazz and classical, but they’re outside my scope of knowledge and outside the scope of this site.

 - I’m not an accomplished musician, although I play enough piano to know where there’s a routine chord sequence or something more creative.
-I also don’t believe that musical virtuosity is a prerequisite to write about music.
+I don’t believe that musical virtuosity is a prerequisite to writing about music.

 Aphoristic Album Reviews is a hobby website.
 It claims no credit for any images posted on this site unless otherwise noted.
 Images on this blog are copyrighted to their respectful owners.
-If there is an image appearing on this blog that belongs to you and do not wish for it appear on this site, please E-mail with a link to said image and it will be promptly removed.
+If there is an image appearing on this blog that belongs to you and you do not wish for it to appear on this site, please E-mail with a link to said image and it will be promptly removed.